FAQs

 We have a limited allocation of reduced-price accessible tickets, offered to those who would be otherwise unable to attend the festival.

 These tickets can be registered for here.
-These tickets are accessible by way of application, which we allocate based on your honesty, as we do not ask you to prove your income.
-We must stress; if you can afford to buy a normal-priced ticket, please do, or you will be taking away from someone who can’t.
+These tickets are accessible by way of application, which we allocate based on your honesty, (we do not ask you to prove your income).
+If you can afford to buy a normal-priced ticket, please do, or you will be taking away from someone who can’t.

 Are there tickets for local residents?